frederic-perez/AmE-dictionary/data/dictionary.md

 __startling__ :two::hammer:
 __stat sheet__ :two::hammer: _The stat sheet for him will be ugly--he missed 10 of his 15 shots._
 __stat__ An abbreviation of the Latin _statim_, "immediately," often used in medical contexts.
-__stately__ _adj_ :three: To be stately is to appear noble and impressive, almost in a larger than life kind of way.
+__stately__ _adj_ :four: To be stately is to appear noble and impressive, almost in a larger than life kind of way.
 You may encounter a stately gentleman or a stately statue.
 If you do, take a little bow. _A stately ballroom._ _Stately homes._
 __statement__
 __stateroom scene__ This scene (from A night at the opera), one of the most famous comedy scenes of all time, was developed with participation of silent comedy great Buster Keaton, who took inspiration from his own film, The Cameraman. :es: el camarote de los hermanos Marx
 __stateroom__ _n_ :two: A private cabin or compartment with sleeping accommodations on a ship or train. _The ocean liner "stateroom scene."_